 Low Opcache Interned Strings Storage

-Interned strings are for example literal strings inside your scripts like "Hello World" in this example:
+Interned strings are, for example, literal strings inside your scripts like "Hello World" in this example:

 <?php